 OSHA Outreach 10hr training fullfills standards as required by OSHA regulations 29 CFR 1926 (Construction).

-Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Accepted Outreach 10-hour construction training course to become eligible to work on the construction site.
+Many public and private contractors, project owners, and government agencies throughout the U.S. require workers to have completed an OSHA-Authorized Outreach 10-hour construction training course to become eligible to work on the construction site.
 So increase your employment chances and get your OSHA Construction DOL Card today!

 OSHA Outreach Training Overview